noelo/omydb/README.md

 * Is there annotations for driving prometheus metrics scraping
 * Is the java XMS XMX settings greater than the pod limits
 * Are secrets in a consistent place on the pod FS
+* Warn if are secrets mounted as environment variables.
 * Are services exposed on consistent ports
 * Volumes not defined or defined and not mounted
 * Warnings on pulling latest image